 Aspirin: CVS, Uncoated, 325 mg

-I started off using enteric coated aspirin, but switched to the uncoated variety because it’s way cheaper, has purer ingredients (aspirin, starch), and I don’t necessarily think coated aspirin is safer.
+I started off using enteric coated aspirin, but switched to the uncoated variety because it’s way cheaper (less than 1¢ per 325 mg), has purer ingredients (aspirin, starch), and I don’t necessarily think coated aspirin is safer.

 For a relaxing late night drink, mix 4 tablespoons of gelatin and 1 tablespoon of clover honey with 1 cup of hot water.

-I would ideally like to own a 13″ MacBook Air because they are so lightweight and portable.
-My current MacBook Pro was purchased in 2010 and works fine though.
-I tend to upgrade every 4-5 years, so maybe next summer I’ll get the Air.
+I would ideally like to own a 13-inch MacBook Air because they are so lightweight and portable.
+My current MacBook works well enough though.
+I like Apple products because they tend to “just work.”

 If you have multiple devices that need backing up, Crashplan might be more economical, but Backblaze is simple and gives me peace of mind.
 It does only keep files for 30 days (whereas Crashplan stores deleted files forever), but it’s not intended to be long-term storage; it’s a fail-safe incase your computer breaks or goes missing.